-Pack your bags and head to the monumental, exotic, bustling, historic, and modern city of Delhi, one of the oldest continuously inhabited cities in the world.
-See for yourself the Raj-era bungalows, beautiful parks and sprawling cityscapes, and elegant shops and chaotic bazaars that characterize this multi-faceted city.
+Pack your bags and head to the monumental, exotic, bustling, and historic city of Delhi, one of the oldest continuously inhabited cities in the world.
+See for yourself the Raj-era bungalows, beautiful parks, sprawling cityscapes, elegant shops, and chaotic bazaars that characterize this multi-faceted city.

-The seat of the modern Indian government and the historic capital of the Mughal Empire and of British India after 1911, Delhi is the ideal city to explore both contemporary India and its cultural traditions.
+As the seat of the modern Indian government, and the historic capital of the Mughal Empire and of British India after 1911, Delhi is the ideal city to explore both contemporary India and its cultural traditions.
 IES Abroad Delhi offers a rigorous academic program that focuses on contemporary India in its cultural and historical context.
 You can pursue your own academic interests through a broad range of IES Abroad courses and by taking courses at local universities in Delhi.

-The program’s many focused courses offer a thorough immersion into Indian culture: The Cities of Delhi course introduces you to the many and diverse layers in the environment where you will be living and studying, and provides an opportunity for individualized field research in an area of your interest.
+The program’s many focused courses offer a thorough immersion into Indian culture: The Cities of Delhi course introduces you to the diverse layers in the environment where you live and study, and provides you with an opportunity for individualized field research in an area of your interest.

-In addition, the Hindi and Urdu Language courses offer the opportunity to practice your language skills, both speaking and comprehension, in a city where Hindi-Urdu is the spoken vernacular, facilitating your experience of Indian culture.
-Other courses integrate local field study into their syllabi to expand your academic experience through field study in Delhi and surrounding parts of north India.
+In addition, the Hindi language courses offer the opportunity to practice your language skills, allowing you to better experience the Indian culture.
+Other courses integrate local field study into their syllabi to expand your academic experience in Delhi and surrounding parts of north India.

 Delhi is your classroom.
 Sample Indian fare, including kabobs and biryanis, from local eateries.
 Try your hand at bargaining for artisans’ crafts at one of the city’s bustling open air markets.
 And don’t miss visiting awe-inspiring monuments, mosques, and architectural wonders like the Red Fort, one of three UNESCO World Heritage Sites in Delhi.
 Welcome to study abroad!